DianZzzz/DianZzzz.github.io/_finance/CFA/Fixed-Income-Portfolio-Management.md

 ### Butterfly Spread
 - Butterfly spread = - short term yield + 2 * mid-term yield - long-term yield
+- Positive butterfly: A decrease in the butterfly spread due to higher short- and long-term yields-to-maturity and a lower intermediate yield-to-maturity.
+  - Strategy: a long bullet with a short barbell
 - Negative butterfly: An increase in the butterfly spread due to lower short- and long-term yields-to-maturity and a higher intermediate yield-to-maturity.
   - Strategy: a short bullet with a long barbell
-- Positive buttefly: A decrease in the butterfly spread due to higher short- and long-term yields-to-maturity and a lower intermediate yield-to-maturity.
-  - Strategy: a long bullet with a short barbell

 ### Bull Steepening
 - Short term rate fall more than long term rate